tahaceritli/mIOHMM/README.md

 ```
 ├── LICENSE
 ├── README.md          <- The top-level README for users of this project.
-├── CODE_OF_CONDUCT.md <- Guidelines for users and contributors of the project.
-├── CONTRIBUTING.md    <- Information on how to contribute to the project.
 ├── data
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
-│
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries
 │